Developer-Mike/obsidian-advanced-canvas/README.md

 ### Settings
 ![Settings](/assets/settings.png)

+## Usage
+- All the features are available in the context menu of the canvas
+- The first slide of the presentation needs to be named `Start` (case sensitive)
+- If you want to loop back to a previous slide, you can number the arrows in the order you want to navigate through them

 ## Planned features
+- [ ] New presentation slides should be created without intersecting the existing ones
-- [ ] Add better presentation mode navigation
+- [x] Add better presentation mode navigation (Looping back to previous slides)
 - [ ] Add more flowchart shapes

 ## Known issues